 • Tumors and neoplasms of the neck and thyroid gland

-• Injuries, herniated cervical vertebrae.
+• Neck injuries and herniated cervical discs

-• High intracranial and blood pressure.
+• High intracranial and blood pressure

-• Hypertension.
+• Hypertension

-• Cardiovascular pathologies
+• Cardiovascular conditions

-• Low pulse rate.
+• Low pulse rate

-• Loss of consciousness due to tight clothing.
+• Loss of consciousness due to tight clothing

 Step-by-step execution technique